getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/react.md

   level="warning"
 %}

-In the example below, when the `<Example />` component hits an error, the `<Sentry.ErrorBoundary>` component will send data about that error and the component tree to Sentry, and open a user feedback dialog, and render a fallback UI.
+In the example below, when the `<Example />` component hits an error, the `<Sentry.ErrorBoundary>` component will send data about that error and the component tree to Sentry, open a user feedback dialog, and render a fallback UI.

 ```jsx
 import React from 'react';